 Trinity’s Hispanic ministry is oriented toward our area’s Latino population, which is larger than many realize.
 Begun by the Rev. John Carter, better known as Padre Juan, the retired Rector of St. John’s Church in Salisbury, and was continued by him until his retirement from that role as well.
 Since his retirement, we have been fortunate to gain the Rev. Felix Rivera as our Missioner.

-VS aids a population that is largely invisible here in the Northwest Corner and nearby New York State.
+Our mission serves a population that is largely invisible here in the Northwest Corner and nearby New York State.
 In many cases at least one family member is undocumented.
 Commonly, a family consists of an undocumented husband and father, a naturalized wife (who often also works), and children.
 The children may be American citizens by birth, naturalized, undocumented, or DREAMers.
-Governmental enforcement actions often takes one or both of the parents from the family, leaving the remainder of the family destitute.

 More news will be coming on this page!
 Thanks to all for their help!